 My name is Jenny Eichner and I set up Equine Centred to teach and promote standards of equine management and training.
 I aim to improve welfare and wellbeing of equines through encouraging evidence based approaches; using science to help us understand equines and how we improve our management and training of them based on this information.

 One of my key focuses is how we can do this in the most ethical way possible, a way that is equine centred; which puts the equine first.
+I believe in respect for the horse as a sentient being and I do not want to use fear as the motivation for good behaviour.
 I adopt a Least Intrusive, Minimally Aversive (LIMA) approach.
 I believe in the use of positive reinforcement based approaches and in giving the equines as much control and choice as possible during training and management.
 It is my belief that through being with horses in this way leads to a better relationship and connection with your horse and is more rewarding for both the horse and the human.

 I have also observed that being around equines increases our welfare.
 I have often heard of people who say that when they’re with their horses, they feel calmer and happier in themselves.
 I believe that equines help us find our centre; this, as well as being equine centred in my approach to training and management, is why I have called myself Equine Centred.